open-ephys/gui-docs/source/User-Manual/Exploring-the-user-interface.rst

 macOS
 -------

-To display the debug console on MacOS, open a terminal, navigate to the directory where the GUI application is located and run it inside the console.
+To display the debug console on macOS, open a terminal, navigate to the directory where the GUI application is located and run it inside the console.

-Due to the structure of MacOS app bundles, the whole command to run the GUI would be :code:`./open-ephys.app/Contents/MacOS/open-ephys`.
+Due to the structure of macOS app bundles, the whole command to run the GUI would be :code:`./open-ephys.app/Contents/MacOS/open-ephys`.
 Run this command from the directory which contains the App bundle.
 Do not access the internal App directories and run :code:`./open-ephys` from there, as some features will not be available that way.

 Windows
 ---------